Chatbot for Lead Generation: Our Take on the Various Chat Tools to Convert Leads

 The selection for the right solution should start with the customer and should be worked backward.
 Let us see a few different cases.

-An automated lead qualification is necessary If you want to talk to qualified leads only.
-An example would be an enterprise data analytics software with the pricing starts at $10000 per month.
+Automated lead qualification is necessary If you want to talk to qualified leads only.
+An example would be an enterprise data analytics software with the pricing starting at $10000 per month.

 Not everyone visiting the website will be having this budget and qualifying them upfront is the best thing to do unless you want your AE to waste time chasing wood ( leads that won’t close ).